-I love the mesmerising feeling of sitting by a waterfall and have to tear myself away from them.
+I love the mesmerizing feeling of sitting by a waterfall and have to tear myself away from them.
 I am in luck as Iceland has got so many beautiful waterfalls, which I visit often.

-It is possible to walk behind the waterfall so bring a raincoat as you will get wet from the drizzle.
-It is awesome walking behind Seljalandsfoss, especially on a sunny day when one can catch a rainbow.
+A path leads you behind the waterfall, but do bring a raincoat as you will get soaking wet from the drizzle.
+It is fantastic walking behind Seljalandsfoss, especially on a sunny day when one can catch a rainbow.

 Visiting Gljúfrabúi is a different experience from visiting Seljalandsfoss as you walk behind Seljalandsfoss, but right into Gljúfrabúi.
 It is best to wear Wellington boots and maybe a raincoat if there is a lot of drizzle.

-You can either wade through the gorge which is easy, or climb up the rock which is in front of the waterfall.
-I have never climbed up the rock, but if you do so you can look down at Gljúfrabúi.
+You can either wade through the gorge, which is easy - or climb up the rock which is in front of the waterfall.
+I have never climbed up the rock, but if you do so, you can look down at Gljúfrabúi.

-These are the most popular photos - and of course couples have their photos taken on this rock as well, but maybe not in the same positions as I use when I am there alone.
+These are the most popular photos - and of course, couples have their photos taken on this rock as well, but maybe not in the same positions as I use when I am there alone.

-The next waterfall is Skógafoss, which is 30 kilometres away from Seljalandsfoss, just off the ring-road 1.
-It is breathtakingly beautiful and has always been amongst my most favourite waterfalls, since I first visited it as a child with my parents.
+The next waterfall is Skógafoss, which is 30 kilometres away from Seljalandsfoss, just off the ring road 1.
+It is breathtakingly beautiful and has always been amongst my most favourite waterfalls since I first visited it as a child with my parents.

-Skógafoss is 60 m high and 25 meters wide and you can walk right up to.
-Standing so close to a powerful waterfall is overwhelming.
-There are staircases leading up to the top of the hill above Skógafoss and from there you can look down at this powerful waterfall.
+Skógafoss is approx. 60 m high and 25 meters wide, and you can walk right up to it.
+Standing so close to a powerful waterfall is overwhelming, and you will be drenched in the drizzle, make sure to protect your camera.

 There are 527 steps all in all if I am not mistaken.
 I counted the steps when I first climbed them, so do correct me if you come up with another number.